apache/gravitino/docs/how-to-use-gvfs.md

 | `s3-secret-access-key`         | The secret key of the AWS S3.                                                                                                                                                          | (none)        | Yes if it's a S3 fileset.| 0.7.0-incubating |

 At the same time, you need to add the corresponding bundle jar
-1. [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) in the classpath if there already have hadoop environment, or
+1. [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) in the classpath if no hadoop environment is available, or
 2. [`gravitino-aws-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws/) and hadoop-aws jar and other necessary dependencies in the classpath.